ado21/DynamicMacros/README.md

 Second line of @dynamicMacros(excluding facts below) will be considered as line for dps and each occurence of @dynamicMacros will be replaced with damager.

 **Facts:**
-@target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.
+@target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @player, @yourcharactername wont be touched and will behave as blizzard intended to.

 Modifiers(nomod,shift..) which I use in examples are totally optional.
 They work same way they do in default macros by Blizzard.